sefeoglu/sefeoglu/README.md

 I completed my **Bachelor's degree in Computer Engineering** at Ege University in İzmir, with a focus on the Semantic Web, under the supervision of Prof. Murat Osman Ünalır.
 I have a master's degree in Data Science from Universität Potsdam.
 I have then pursued my **PhD** with a focus on continual learning and relation extraction for knowledge graph completeness.

-I am a **Research Scientist** at the [Text Mining Research group](https://www.senckenberg.de/en/collection/sdmc/) of the **Senckenberg Data Analysis and Modeling Center**, where I work on generating knowledge graphs — including taxonomies and multimodal KGs — from scientific literature.
+I am a **Research Scientist** at the [Text Mining Research group](https://www.senckenberg.de/en/collection/sdmc/) of the **Senckenberg Data Analysis and Modeling Center**, where I work on generating knowledge graphs — including taxonomies and multimodal KGs — from historical scientific literature.

 ---